YVC-Sync/instacart-basket-analysis-sql/README.md

 # instacart-basket-analysis-sql
-This repo contains my SQL queries for the Instacart Basket Analysis project.
+This repository contains SQL queries and analyses for the Instacart Basket Analysis project.
 I used PostgreSQL to clean the data, analyze customer behavior, and explore product trends.